RoboTeamTwente/roboteam_embedded_messages/README.md

 A packet must always start with a `header` variable!
 This variable is used to indicate the type of the packet.
 For example, `RobotCommand` has header `15` and `RobotFeedback` has header `51`.

-### Default fields
+### Default variables

-Some fields will automatically be added to each packet definition during generation.
-These fields can be found in the variable `generic_packet_header` in `packets.py`.
-These fields contain important information regarding packet type, routing, payload size, and REM version.
+Some variables will automatically be added to each packet definition during generation.
+These variables can be found in the variable `generic_packet_header` in `packets.py`.
+These variables contain important information regarding packet type, routing, payload size, and REM version.
 It's the REM equivalent of a TCP packet header.
-Each packet is required to have these fields (with the exception of the REM_SX1280Filler packet) to ensure that basestation code and logging code works properly.
+Each packet is required to have these variables (with the exception of the REM_SX1280Filler packet) to ensure that basestation code and logging code works properly.

 ### Design patterns

 All packet names are prepended with `REM_`.
-All fields, both packet names and variable names, are in camelCase.
+All variables, both packet names and variable names, are in camelCase.
 The name `BaseTypes` is reserved and can not be used as a packet name.

 ## Floating point variables